byterubpay/byterub-site/_posts/2017-02-05-overview-and-logs-for-the-dev-meeting-held-on-2017-02-05.md

 **\<Slack> [jollymort]** but just wanted to see your thoughts
 **\<ArticMine>** The relevant question is the change in RingCT Tx size and further optimizations
 **\<Slack> [nanoakron]** I’m not averse to the idea, so long as it can be justified with a nice model of the expected behaviour and consideration of the potential attack surface
-**\<Slack> [xmr-eric]** I have a question.
+**\<Slack> [btr-eric]** I have a question.
 When should the GUI come out of beta status?
 Because things are feeling pretty stable and the featureset seems complete to me.
 **\<ArticMine>** Since this influences blocksize and consequently fee paid
 **\<hyc>** It should be perpetually beta.
 It gets lonely around here without the reassuring lull of "where's the GUI" in the background
 **\<Slack> [jollymort]** i was thinking of: increase baseline block size x5 and reduce F0 with x0.2